jitta/bunnycron/README.md

 # Bunnycron
-Bunnycron is a module for running jobs on your node.js by cron patterns backed by [redis](http://redis.io).
-With clean user-interface for viewing schedule job and see your job process.
+Bunnycron is a module for job scheduling trigged by your node.js process.
+Bunnycron will schedule job based on a cron syntax textfile in your directory project so your jobs will be in the git too.
+With lock machanism by [Redis](http://redis.io) Bunnycron will prevent the same job running in multiple cluster.
+Also provided clean user-interface for monitor your jobs, current and past status.

 ## Installation

-You can also install via npm:
+Install via npm:

 ```sh
 npm install bunnycron